b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &nbsp;

 I'll cite some odd, isolated cases of what is or is not compliant with the Word of Wisdom; mainly ones that no self-respecting Mormon would call doctrinal.
 My point is not to enumerate outliers to say "look how doctrine has changed."
 Instead, my point is to observe that the doctrine is so poorly defined that there's this much room for isolated, fringe interpretations.

-But... *we shouldn't have any isolated, fringe interpretations*.
+Moreover, *we shouldn't have any isolated, fringe interpretations*.

 The whole value proposition of a modern church led by a modern prophet is that, through modern revelation, there will be *no ambiguity about God's will*.
-That's part of the problem that the Restoration of the Gospel is meant to address.
+That's part of the problem that the [[Restoration|Restoration]] of the Gospel is meant to address.
 If Joseph Smith is a prophet and this revelation truly is from God, then the recorded revelation *should be clear and unambiguous* with *no room for misinterpretation*.
 No one should be able to read this text and understand it any differently than you or me, your stake president, Elder Cannon, or Susan Bednar's husband.
 We should never have *any* church authority with a position greater than Bishop saying *anything* to even loosely imply that the Word of Wisdom says X, Y, or Z. If the point of having a prophet is to clarify what God means, then adherents to that prophet should *clearly understand* what God means.
 If we don't understand it clearly, then we didn't have a prophet disseminate God's will to us.

+That's the intention behind these observations.

 &nbsp;